xhayper/COTL_Internal/System/SaveFile.md

 # Save File

-Cult of the Lamb use `JSON` structure to save and load the save data, it's encrypted using the `AES` cryptographic algorithm.
+Cult of the Lamb use `JSON` structure to save and load the save data, it's encrypted using the `AES CBC` cryptographic algorithm.

 The system can load both encrypted and unencrypted file, if the file starts with "E" then the game will treat the file as encrypted file.